fsantanna-no/ce0/README.md

 }
 ```

+Function declarations are further documented as expressions, since they  are
-*Note that a function declaration is actually a `func` expression assigned to
+actually `func` expressions assigned to variables.
-a variable.*

 # 2. TYPES

 ## Unit

-The unit type `()` has only the single unit value `()`.
+The unit type `()` represents absence of information and has only the single
+unit value `()`.

 ## Native

-A native type holds external values from the host language, i.e., values which
+A native type holds external values from *C*, i.e., values which *Ce* does
-*Ce* does not create or manipulate directly:
+not create or manipulate directly.
+A native type identifier always starts with an underscore `_`:

 ```
 _char     _int    _{FILE*}
 ```

-Native type identifiers start with an underscore.

 ## Pointer

-A pointer type can be applied to any other type with the prefix slash `/` and
+A pointer type holds a pointer to another value and can be applied to
+any other type with the prefix slash `/`.
-holds a pointer to another value.
-A pointer must also specify the block in which its data is held:
+A pointer must also specify the block in which its pointed data is held:

 ```
-/_int @LOCAL        -- pointer to _int held in current block /[_int,()] @S       -- pointer to tuple held in block `@S`
+/_int @LOCAL        -- a pointer to an `_int` held in then current block /[_int,()] @S       -- a pointer to a tuple held in block `@S`
 ```

 ## Tuple